vipoo/mfnet/mflib/samples/WavSource/readme.txt

 /************************************************************************
 WavSource - A COM object that allows Media Foundation to play .wav files

-While the underlying libraries are covered by LGPL, this sample is released as public domain.
+While the underlying library is covered by LGPL or BSD, this sample is released as public domain.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.